 Reading webpages without all the banner ads and other distractions makes it a lot easier to get through web text.
-All these services do this, stripping out the fluff and leaving only the core text.
+A number of read-it-later service can do this for you.
+They strip out the fluff and leave only the core text.

 Start using Instapaper here: http://www.instapaper.com/